ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 An Attester may consist of one or more nested or staged environments, adding complexity to the architectural structure.
-The unifying component is the Root of Trust and the nested, staged, or chained attestation Evidence produced.
+The unifying component is the root of trust and the nested, staged, or chained attestation Evidence produced.
 The nested or chained structure includes Claims, collected by the Attester to aid in the assurance or